cbilodeau2/MixProp/README.md

 * `--preds_path` Path where a CSV file containing the encoded fingerprint vectors will be saved.
 * Any other arguments that you would supply for a prediction, such as atom or bond features.

 Latent representations of molecules are taken from intermediate stages of the prediction model.
-This latent representation can be taken at the output of the MPNN or from the last input layer of the FFNN, specified using `--fingerprint_type <MPN or last_FFN>`.
+This latent representation can be taken at the output of the MPNN (default) nor from the last input layer of the FFNN, specified using `--fingerprint_type <MPN or last_FFN>`.
 Fingerprint encoding uses the same set of arguments as making predictions.
 If multiple checkpoint files are supplied through `--checkpoint_dir`, then the fingerprint encodings for each of the models will be provided concatenated together as a longer vector.

 Example input:
 ```